ShahedFaisal/R_LogisticRegression/README.md

 The R script demonstrates how to use logistic regression to predict whether a customer will buy a certain product based on their demographics and purchasing behavior.
 The script loads the Organics dataset and then performs data cleaning and preparation before fitting a logistic regression model and making predictions.

 ## Requirements
-To run the scripts, you will need to have R and the following R packages installed: `dyplr` and `caret`.
+To run these scripts, you will need to have R and the following R packages installed: `dyplr` and `caret`.